Branscombe is one of the most picturesque villages on England’s Jurassic Coast. Find out what there is to see and do here in this handy little guide.

 I can personally recommend the baked goats cheese starter and mushroom risotto main, but apparently their pizzas are really good too.

-Although I’ve absolutely loved the weekend breaks I’ve taken in the past, to cities like Canterbury and Liverpool, this coastal escape to the beautiful village of Branscombe has reminded me that there’s so much more to England than its big cities.
+Although I’ve absolutely loved the weekend breaks I’ve taken in the past, to cities like Canterbury and Liverpool, this coastal escape along the Jurassic Coast to the beautiful village of Branscombe has reminded me that there’s so much more to England than its big cities.

 Admittedly, having a car is a bit of a necessity when it comes to exploring England off the well-trodden tourist trail (Branscombe is almost two hours and two bus journeys away from the nearest railway station), so it’s not a trip I’d have been able to make on my own.